panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 What's important regaring all of the queue operations &mdash; enqueue, dequeue, peek and length &mdash; all these operations must be performed in constant time `O(1)`.

-The constant time `O(1)` means that no matter the size of the queue (it can have 10 or 1 million items): the queue, dequeue, peek and length operations must be performed in the same time.
+The constant time `O(1)` means that no matter the size of the queue (it can have 10 or 1 million items): the enqueue, dequeue, peek and length operations must be performed in the same time.

 ## 3. Implementing a queue in JavaScript